avetharun/FabricDatapackUtils/docs/api/events/index.rst

 Client Side Events
 ------
-The following will only run on the client, which needs to be put in a Resource Pack.
+The following will only run on the client, which needs to be put in a Resource Pack (assets/ folder).
 ::
   {
     "sound": {